 With this perspective in mind, let's discuss how to prepare for the international assignment and strategies to make you a more effective professional as a stranger in a strange land.
-First we'll dispel a couple myths associated with an idealized or romantic view of living abroad.
+First we'll dispel a couple of myths associated with an idealized or romantic view of living abroad.
 Next we'll examine traits and skills of the successful expatriate.
-Finally we'll examine culture shock and the acculturation process.
+Finally, we'll examine culture shock and the acculturation process.

-Your experience with other cultures may have come first hand, but for most, a foreign location like Paris is an idea formed from exposure to images via the mass media.
-Paris may be known for its art, as a place for lovers, or a great place to buy bread, but if you have only ever known about a place through the lens of a camera, you have only seen the portraits designed and portrayed by others.
-You will lack the multi-dimensional view of one who lives and works in Paris, and even if you are aware of its history, its economic development, or its recent changes, these are all academic observations until the moment of experience.
+Your experience with other cultures may have come firsthand, but for most, a foreign location like Paris is an idea formed from exposure to images via the mass media.
+Paris may be known for its art, as a place for lovers, or as a great place to buy bread.
+But if you have only ever known about a place through the lens of a camera, you have only seen the portraits designed and portrayed by others.
+You will lack the multidimensional view of one who lives and works in Paris, and even if you are aware of its history, its economic development, or its recent changes, these are all academic observations until the moment of experience.

-That is not to say that research does not form a solid foundation in preparation for an international assignment, but it does reinforce the distinction between a media-fabricated ideal and real life.
+That is not to say that research does not form a solid foundation in preparation for an international assignment, but it does reinforce the distinction between a mediafabricated ideal and real life.
 Awareness of this difference is an important step as you prepare yourself for life in a foreign culture.

 If the decision is yours to make, take your time.
 If others are involved, and family is a consideration, you should take even more care with this important decision.
 Residence abroad requires some knowledge of the language, an ability to adapt, and an interest in learning about different cultures.
 If family members are not a part of the decision, or lack the language skills or interest, the assignment may prove overwhelming and lead to failure.
-64% of expatriate respondents who terminated their assignment early indicated that family concerns were the primary reason.Contreras, C. D. (2009).
-Chemical Engineering Progress.
-Retrieved February 06, 2009, from FindArticles.com: http://findarticles.com/p/articles/mi_qua5350/ is 200308/ai_ai_n21334696
+Sixty-four percent of expatriate respondents who terminated their assignment early indicated that family concerns were the primary reason.Contreras, C. D. (2009).
+Should you accept the international assignment?
+BNET.
+Retrieved from http://findarticles.com/p/articles/mi\qa5350/is\200308/ai\n21334696